 - A supplementary statement in English (less than 500 words) describing the student’s interest in the program and travel experience (previous travel is not a prerequisite).

 - A recommendation form from a Chinese language teacher written in either English or Chinese.

 - A personal statement handwritten in Chinese characters describing interest in the program, Chinese study experience and overseas work, or travel, if there is any.
 The length of the Chinese statement depends on a student’s level of Chinese.
 Statements should not be edited.

-- A sound file in Mandarin Chinese (five minutes max) introducing yourself and explaining why you would like to study Chinese in Beijing.
+- An audio recording in Mandarin Chinese (three to five minutes) introducing yourself and explaining why you would like to study Chinese in Beijing.
 The recording should be done in an impromptu manner, not reading from a script.

 - Put both your Chinese and English names in the subject line of the e-mail.